 Career advising at MIT is formally coordinated by the office of Career Advising & Professional Development.
 During 2019–2020, there were over 700 unique company engagements via career fairs, on-campus recruiting, information sessions, and formal partnerships with individual companies for recruiting.
 Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 450 companies and 5,000 students every September.

 Many students encounter job opportunities through more ad hoc means: mailing lists, class projects, informal mentorships, and chats over coffee.
-According to MIT Facts:
+According to a survey of graduating students:

-In 2019, 55% percent of undergraduates took jobs after graduation.
-Of the remaining students, 36% went straight to graduate school.
-These and other data, including popular fields, starting income, and largest employers by major, are publicly available in the Graduating Students Survey published annually by CAPD.
+In 2020, 51% percent of undergraduates took jobs after graduation.
+Of the remaining students, 39% went straight to graduate school.
+These and other data, including popular fields, starting income, and largest employers by major, are publicly available in the Graduating Students Survey published annually by MIT Institutional Research.

-36% of the Class of 2019 went directly to graduate school.
-The top graduate school destinations were MIT, Stanford, Harvard, University of California at Berkeley, Carnegie Mellon University, and the University of Cambridge.
+39% of the Class of 2020 went directly to graduate school.
+The top graduate school destinations were MIT, Stanford, Harvard, Carnegie Mellon, and Columbia.